Get Guaranteed returns up to 7.4%*

 • Senior Citizen Benefits: An additional benefit is usually an increase of 0.5% to 0.75% on the standard interest rate given to senior citizens (usually above 60 years) who invest in an FD.

-• Loan Against Fixed Deposit: An FD is a reliable option in case of emergencies.
+• Loan Against Fixed Deposit: An FD is a reliable option to have in case of emergencies, in financial terms.
 It is quite simple to take a loan on a fixed deposit.
-You can borrow up to 90% to 95% of the amount of the fixed deposit, depending on the bank.
+You can borrow a loan of up to 90% to 95% of the amount of the fixed deposit, depending on the bank.

 How to Open a Fixed Deposit